 If you do not have a current CPAT certificate we recommend Aims Community College as a certification testing center.
 You can obtain more information about the test and testing dates by visiting the Aims web site at Aims CPAT Information

 Candidates that will be attending the FF1 academy will need to demonstrate that they are able to complete the CPAT test.
 You do not need to complete a full CPAT process.
 Aims Community College has setup dates specific for academy candidates to attempt the CPAT test.
 You are able to attempt the test multiple times if needed.
 Our recommendation is to register early so that you have time to make improvements if you are not successful on your first attempt.
 To register please go to the Aims web site at www.aims.edu/academics/fire-science/cpat

 More information on this will be shared during the information session.

-Successful candidates will be presented with a verbal offer by telephone.
-All offers are contingent upon completion and review of all background checks and screenings.
+Candidates who successfully navigate the recruitment process and are determined to meet the standards set forth by WSFR will be presented with a verbal offer.
+All offers are contingent upon completion and review of a background check and various screenings.